 Hang them out in the sun to dry.

-Which Menstrual Products Are Best For You?
+Which Menstrual Products Are Best for You?

 Everyone’s menstrual flow is different, so there is no exact answer as to which one you should use.
 You don’t even have to choose just one.
 In my case, I have all three in my cabinet.